skip to content

 To which court should applications be made?

-All divorce applications should be made to Division 2 of the Federal Circuit and Family Court [see Family Law Practice Direction – Divorce proceedings (issued by the Federal Circuit and Family Court)]
+All divorce applications should be made to Division 2 of the Federal Circuit and Family Court [see Family Law Practice Direction – Divorce proceedings (issued by the Federal Circuit and Family Court)].

 Who can apply for divorce?

-• an Australian citizen
+• an Australian citizen, or

-• domiciled in Australia (that is, your permanent home is in Australia) or
+• domiciled in Australia (that is, your permanent home is in Australia), or

 Do we have to apply together?